sudhanshuraheja/golem/README.md

 - [x] Capture SIGINT in worker pool to shutdown connections properly
 - [x] Separate local and remote execution steps
 - [x] Replace makefile
-- [ ] Expands commands to include other metadata
 - [ ] Store outputs of commands in a struct for later reuse
 - [ ] Run go-template before running local exec
 - [ ] Run go-template before running ssh exec
+- [ ] Expands commands to include other metadata
 - [ ] Use output of commands as input to the next command
 - [ ] Increase goroutines if there are more tail tasks than routines
-- [ ] Fork a process to continue running tails
-- [ ] Support rolling updates locally and on remote
 - [ ] Get docker logs from remote
-- [ ] Support different environments, like staging, prod

 [Hashicorp HCL]: https://github.com/hashicorp/hcl